mofas/plf-finalProject/README.md

 ## Extend language with properities

-Now, I finish our language but it is not so interesting, so I try to add more thing into my language.
+Now, I finish a language but it is not so interesting.
+Therefore, I try to add more thing into this language.

 There are many other languages have similar derivation system like I did here, and they are more sophisticated and powerful.
 Prolog is a good example, it is a logic language which have a rule and unification system to solve logic complex relation.